AlvinMunai/alx-system_engineering-devops/0x00-shell_basics/README.md

 __Task 14: Copy HTML files__
 *Script that copies all the HTML files from the current working directory to the parent of the working directory*

+__Task 15: Let’s move__
+*Script that moves all files beginning with an uppercase letter to the directory /tmp/u*